miztiik/secure-api-with-throttling/README.md

     We need a tool/utility to generate 100's or 1000's or requests simulating a real-world use case.
 We can use the community edition of the `artillery` for this purpose.
 We will build a VPC and host an EC2 instance that can run this tool. _Additional Activity, Do try this at home: Run artillery as a fargate task_

-    The _Outputs_ section of the `secure-private-api` stack has the required information on the urls

-    - We need to invoke the `SecureApiUrl` from the same VPC.
-To make it easier to test the solution, I have created another template that will deploy an EC2 instance in the same VPC and in the same security group as the API Gateway.
-You can login to the instances using [Systems Manager](https://www.youtube.com/watch?v=-ASMtZBrx-k).
-You can deploy this stack or create your own instance.

     Initiate the deployment with the following command,

     ```bash
     cdk deploy load-generator-vpc-stack
     cdk deploy miztiik-artillery-load-generator
     ```

     - Connect to the EC2 instance using Session Manager - [Get help here](https://www.youtube.com/watch?v=-ASMtZBrx-k)